-Institutions shall respect mandate of parliament: Farhatullah Babar
+Institutions shall respect mandate of Parliament: Farhatullah Babar

 The panel of experts included former senator Farhatullah Babar, Member National Assembly Shandana Gulzar Khan, Member National Assembly Dr. Nafisa Shah, Convener Parliamentary Research Group Zafarullah Khan, and Devcom-Pakistan Executive Director Munir Ahmed who also hosted and moderated the webinar.
 Other speakers included public policy expert Farhat Rana, faculty member National Defense University Dr. Imran Ashraf, Muhammad Akhtar, and Dr. Nilofar Jamil.

 Farhatullah Babar said parliament shall be run according to parliamentary principles laid down in the Constitution of Pakistan.
 “Institutions shall respect the mandate of the parliament.
-He suggested to improve communication between the mother-party and the parliamentary-party for more vigorous consensus on the national issues within the parliament.
+He suggested improving communication between the mother-party and the parliamentary-party for more vigorous consensus on the national issues within the parliament.

 MNA Shandana Khan said lust for power by hook or by crook has destroyed the entire concept of democracy and parliamentary process.
 “Leg-pulling, distortion of facts and undue opposition have become usual traits even of the learned politicians.
 In the absence of opposition’s support, the government has no option but to promulgate Presidential Ordinances to address the urgent state matters.
 “Government is ready to take opposition on board on all sorts of parliamentary affairs in the best interest of the nation,” she added.